 We want to make sure that our customers are always informed and up-to-date with all factors that can affect their general wellbeing.
 For this reason, we have put together a list of the most common STD and STI myths.
 This can help you to tell the difference between what is true and what is not when it comes to this delicate subject.

 This is perhaps the biggest myth of all.
-It is the general belief that sex needs to occur and fluids need to be exchanged in order for infections to be passed, because they are called “sexually transmitted”.
+It is the general belief that sex needs to occur and fluids need to be exchanged for infections to be passed because they are called “sexually transmitted”.

 It is certainly true that you are at a higher risk if you have or have had more than one sexual partner; you also run the risk of becoming infected if you have sex with someone who has had many partners and if you don't use a condom when having sex.